Qais Ahmad: International career

-In December 2017, he was named in Afghanistan's squad for the 2018 Under-19 Cricket World Cup, going on to be the side's leading wicket-taker in the tournament, with 14 wickets.
+He was a member of Afghanistan's squad for the 2018 Under-19 Cricket World Cup, and went on to be the side's leading wicket-taker in the tournament, with 14 wickets.
 Following Afghanistan's matches in the tournament, the International Cricket Council (ICC) named Ahmad as the rising star of the squad.
 In December 2018, he was named in Afghanistan's under-23 team for the 2018 ACC Emerging Teams Asia Cup, before being named in the Test squad for their one-off match against Bangladesh.
 He made his Test debut in the match in September 2019.

 In February 2020, Qais was named in Afghanistan's Twenty20 International (T20I) squad for their series against Ireland.
 He made his T20I debut during the series, playing in the final match on 10 March 2020.

 In July 2021, he was named as one of four reserve players in Afghanistan's One Day International (ODI) squad for their series against Pakistan.
 In September 2021, he was named in Afghanistan's squad for the 2021 ICC Men's T20 World Cup.
 In January 2022, he was named in Afghanistan's ODI squad for their series against the Netherlands in Qatar.
-He made his ODI debut on 25 January 2022, for Afghanistan against the Netherlands.
+He made his ODI debut on 25 January 2022, against the Netherlands.